T

 Insider tips

-• Consider renting a motorbike for flexible exploration, but be mindful of traffic.
+• Consider renting a scooter for flexible exploration, but be aware of local traffic.

 • Learn a few basic Vietnamese phrases; it enhances interactions.

-• Always carry small denominations of Vietnamese Dong for local markets and street food.
+• Always carry small denominations of Vietnamese Dong for markets and small vendors.

 Packing highlights